riasingh2353/team27/docs/Lab1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/B7ZHxNOI4Dc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-We programmed our robot to move in a square and complete its first autonomous task!
+Finally, we programmed our robot to move in a square and complete its first autonomous task!

 *Implementation of Autonomous Task:*